 Managing The Growing Shareholder Base

-The increasing number of shareholders over time creates a challenge.
+The increasing number of shareholders over time creates a challenge for many family firms.

 As family businesses passes from one generation to the next, there is the inevitability that the number of shareholders will increase.
 Such an issue can create a challenge for the family and the family business, not least because of the need for communication but also due to the need to manage the individual relationships within the family and with the business itself, with some family shareholders working within the business and some not.